LaurenceA/SEMT20003/README.md

 #### Week 11: Revision
 (Practice exam out latest Monday Dec 4th).

-Lecturer led QA on  7th December and lab session on  8th December are running.
-You may use this time to go through the practice exam, and you may ask the TA/lecturer about the practice exam, or about anything else that comes up as part of your revision.
+The lecturer led QA on  7th December and lab session on  8th December are running.
+You may use the lab to go through the practice exam, and you may ask the TA/lecturer about the practice exam, or about anything else that comes up as part of your revision.

 #### Week 12: Revision

-Lecturer led QA on 14th December and lab session on 15th December are running.
-You may use this time to go through the practice exam, and you may ask the TA/lecturer about the practice exam, or about anything else that comes up as part of your revision.
+The lecturer led QA on 14th December and lab session on 15th December are running.
+You may use the lab to go through the practice exam, and you may ask the TA/lecturer about the practice exam, or about anything else that comes up as part of your revision.